Profile

 About Me:

-I am based in the wonderful Yorkshire, UK.
+I am a researcher based in the wonderful Yorkshire, UK.
 I have a dog called Eska who loves to play fetch and go on long walks.
-In my spare time I like to do all things crafty.
+In my spare time I like to do all things crafty!

 -